 Want to really WOW your teens?
 Check out the options such as the Ultimate Day of Thrills VIP Tour or the Ultimate Nights of Adventure VIP Tour.
 If you’d like a more flexible VIP tour experience, I can even hook you up with a private VIP tour guide to spend the day with you!

 Planning the perfect experience begins with scheduling your vacation consultation with me.
-To schedule an appointment, email me at firstname.lastname@example.org and we can discuss the details and what you are looking for in your dream vacation.
+To schedule an appointment, click HERE to discuss the details and what you are looking for in your dream vacation.
 I’ll give you my suggestions and explain how we can best work together to plan the vacation of your dreams.